front-commerce/developers.front-commerce.com/source/docs/reference/remote-schema-helpers.md

 description: This page references the helpers available when creating a Remote GraphQL module.
 ---

-We encourage you to learn more about [Remote GraphQL modules](/docs/reference/graphql-module-definition.html#executor-optional) before continuing reading this page.
+We encourage you to learn more about [Remote GraphQL modules](/docs/reference/graphql-module-definition.html#executor-optional) before reading this page.

 ## `makeExecutor`